Molly Hughes — Managing Partner & Senior Consultant

 After attending Hinsdale public schools, including Hinsdale Central, Molly graduated from Boston College with a BA in Spanish and a Concentration in English.
 She then earned an M.B.A. from the Darden School of Business at the University of Virginia, worked in marketing as a brand manager for Unilever and as CEO of a “dot com” startup.
 Molly is a Professional Member of the Independent Educational Consultants Association (IECA).

 Outside of work, she enjoys family life as a mother of four.
-In her spare time, Molly can be found cooking for family and friends, teaching confirmation classes for her parish youth group, playing competitive paddle tennis, and sailing on Lake Michigan.
+In her spare time, Molly can be found cooking for family and friends, playing paddle tennis, pickleball, and golf, or sailing on

 Loretta Summers — Managing Partner & Senior Consultant